lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/04_Evaluating_assemblies_with_Quast.md

 An additional advantage of adding the `--gene-finding` flag is that Quast will provide a `gff` file with the predicted genes.
 This file can be added to your genome browser session as a separate track, feel free to try this out.

 ####Using Quast *with* the reference genome
+Please wait with this part, as this is in a way 'cheating'...

 ```
 quast.py -T 2 \